syncfusion-content/wpf-docs/wpf/Calculate/Function-Library.md

 start_num: Optional.
 The starting position for searching in the string.

-> Note * If the value of find_text is not found, the &#35;VALUE! error value is returned. * If the start_num argument is omitted, it is assumed to be 1. * If start_num is not greater than 0, or is greater than the length of the string argument, the &#35;VALUE! error value is returned.
+N> * If the value of find_text is not found, the &#35;VALUE! error value is returned. * If the start_num argument is omitted, it is assumed to be 1. * If start_num is not greater than 0, or is greater than the length of the string argument, the &#35;VALUE! error value is returned.